My Personal Healing Philosophy on Unsubscribes

 2. The – It’s Not About You – Way

 Many people unsubscribe for reasons that are hardly personal.

-They may not have even paid enough attention to what you write or do on your blog for it to be about you.
+They may never have even paid enough attention to what you write on your blog for it to be about you.

 Many people just freak every now and then because they have too much damn mail in their inbox and they can’t focus on the important stuff, like making art.

 Maybe they unsubscribed because they want to casually follow you on another platform like FaceBook, Feedly or WordPress instead.